 Phytochemicals

 Traditional medicine worldwide utilizes a variety of herbal extracts to treat diverse inflammatory disorders.
-Thus, there is a current interest in finding the exact phytochemicals that exert the anti-inflammatory properties; and the underlying mechanisms.
-For example, Nobiletin, a flavone found in citrus fruit peels, ameliorated TNBS colitis by restoring barrier function due to reduced MLCK and NF-κB expression, and Akt activation.
+Thus, there is a current interest in finding the exact phytochemicals that exert the anti-inflammatory property and the underlying mechanisms.
+For example, nobiletin, a flavone found in citrus fruit peels, ameliorated TNBS colitis by restoring barrier function due to reduced MLCK and NF-κB expression and Akt activation.
 Treatment with 20 mg/kg or 40 mg/kg of nobiletin during 7 d after the induction of colitis reversed excessive intestinal epithelial permeability as effectively as the standard drug sulfasalazine[94] (Table 2).

-Moreover, the flavonoid farrerol extracted from Rhododendron showed anti-inflammatory properties during TNBS-colitis and prevented the reduction of mRNA expression of the TJ molecules ZO-1, claudin-1 and occludin, suggesting that farrerol may also prevent hyperpermeability; however, this was not specifically tested[95].
+Moreover, the flavonoid farrerol extracted from rhododendron showed anti-inflammatory properties during TNBS-colitis and prevented the reduction of mRNA expression of the TJ molecules ZO-1, claudin-1 and occludin, suggesting that farrerol may also prevent hyperpermeability; however, this was not specifically tested[95].
 Geniposide purified from Garnedia jasminoides fruits had barrier stabilizing activity during intestinal inflammation in TNBS-treated Sprague-Dawley rats.
 Geniposide treatment reduced excessive intestinal permeability by preventing MLCK activation and stabilizing the expression of occludin and ZO-1.
 Of note, the TNBS-induced decrease in AMPK phosphorylation was prevented by geniposide when administered at a high dose.
-This is important as AMPK is involved in the regulation of TJ integrity; and its activity is decreased during colitis.
+This is important as AMPK is involved in the regulation of TJ integrity, and its activity is decreased during colitis.
 Overall, geniposide-treated rats developed a milder colitis compared to controls[96] (Table 2).

 The plants Anemarrhena asphodeloides and Mangifera indica L. contain neomangiferin that possesses anti-inflammatory effects.
 In a recent study, purified neomangiferin was fed to TNBS-colitic C57Bl/6 mice causing a less severe form of colitis due to reduced levels of TNF-α, IL-1β and IL-6.
 Of note, neomangiferin prevented the typical imbalance between Th17 cells and Treg cells associated with colitis.
-Although barrier function in vivo was not determined, TNBS-induced downregulation of TJ proteins ZO-1, claudin-1 and occludin was prevented by neomangiferin[97].
+Although barrier function in vivo was not determined, TNBS-induced down-regulation of TJ proteins ZO-1, claudin-1 and occludin was prevented by neomangiferin[97].

-The barrier stabilizing effects of wild jujube (Ziziphus jujuba Mill. var. spinosa (Bunge) Hu ex H. F. Chou) sarcocarp polysaccharides (WJPs) were proven in TNBS-induced colitis rats.
-WJPs attenuated weight loss, diarrhea, intestinal bleeding, and inflammation and led to a better preservation of overall tissue structure.
-WJPs-treated colitic rats showed significantly reduced intestinal permeability compared to control rats; and downregulation of the expression of ZO-1, occludin, claudin-1 and claudin-4 was prevented.
+The barrier stabilizing effects of wild jujube [Ziziphus jujuba Mill. var. spinosa (Bunge) Hu ex H. F. Chou] sarcocarp polysaccharides (WJPs) were proven in TNBS-induced colitis rats.
+WJPs attenuated weight loss, diarrhea, intestinal bleeding and inflammation and led to a better preservation of overall tissue structure.
+WJPs-treated colitic rats showed significantly reduced intestinal permeability compared to control rats, and down-regulation of the expression of ZO-1, occludin, claudin-1 and claudin-4 was prevented.
 WJPs also induced the activation of AMPK in vitro and in vivo thus contributing to correct TJ assembly and epithelial barrier function[98].

 Butyrate

-Butyrate is a SCFA product of dietary fiber fermentation by gut microbiota and a ligand of the GPCR GPR109A that is associated with inhibition of inflammation[99].
-Wild type (WT) and GPR109A-deficient mice received sodium butyrate (SB) in drinking water 6 weeks before the induction of TNBS-colitis[100] (Table 2).
+Butyrate is a short-chain fatty acids product of dietary fiber fermentation by gut microbiota and a ligand of GPR109A that is associated with inhibition of inflammation[99].
+WT and GPR109A-deficient mice received sodium butyrate (SB) in drinking water 6 wk before the induction of TNBS-colitis[100] (Table 2).
 WT mice treated with SB developed a significantly milder colitis compared to GPR109A-deficient mice.
-Increased permeability and downregulation of ZO-1, claudin-1 and occludin were prevented by SB in the WT but not in GPR109A-deficient mice.
+Increased permeability and down-regulation of ZO-1, claudin-1 and occludin were prevented by SB in the WT but not in GPR109A-deficient mice.
 These data confirm that GPR109A activation by SB suppresses inflammatory effects during TNBS colitis.

 Parasites